Skip to main content

 • shades command generates color palettes from a hex value.

-• Animation module: 2D transforms, draggable views with collision detection, sequential animations, and position utilities.
+• Animation module with 2D transforms, draggable views with collision detection, sequential animations, and position utilities.

 • Grid system for aligning and distributing elements in rows and columns.